Attaching a wood post to a deck’s concrete footing, a concrete walkway, patio or porch slab is easy. Here’s how to do it.

 Danny Lipford: Robert writes, “How can I attach a wood handrail post to concrete?”

 How do you attach that to the concrete?
 Well, that’s pretty easy as well.
-It’s a lead anchor, basically a threaded sleeve, that you use a hammer drill and a sharp masonry bit to drill down into the concrete, you tap this in place.
+It’s a lead anchor, basically a threaded sleeve, that you use a hammer drill and a sharp masonry bit to drill down into the concrete.
+Just tap this in place.